 Entrepreneur, Content Creator & Tutor

 Lottie is the founder of two businesses and holds an MSc Management & BA Theatre & English Literature.
-She loves horror movies, reading, blogging, walks in nature and creating content online.
+She loves horror movies, reading, writing, walks in nature, and learning.

 Previous